samikaran/samikaran/README.md

 </p>

 ## 💫 About Me
 Full Stack Developer with 10+ years of experience in building scalable web applications.
-Currently based in Toronto, Canada 🇨🇦.
+Currently based in Vancouver, Canada 🇨🇦.
 Passionate about creating efficient, maintainable code and staying current with the latest tech trends.

 ## 📊 GitHub Activity
 <p align="center">